 Ticket to seminar also includes option to attend two Monday morning technical sessions.

 Following the seminar, explore resources from our solution strategy providers and establish new professional relationships during the Virtual EXPO Hall Opening Reception until 5:30 p.m.

 12:45 – 1:30 PM

 Speaking the Language of IT and Security

 IT and security professionals often use technical jargon that in-house attorneys might not understand yet carries tremendous risk implications to an organization.
-Over lunch, our speaker will define many of these key terms and provide you with a working knowledge of some basic technology and security terms and issues.
+Our speakers will define many of these key terms and provide you with a working knowledge of some basic technology and security terms and issues.
 You will leave this session better able to communicate with IT and security professionals and advise your internal clients.

 Legal Overview and Key Cyber Risks for Businesses